0 6: Dilemma

 Ernest, like many men in his position, was well practiced in extracting favors.
 He hedged, hummed and haa’ed around the issue.
 It was possible that this could be organized.
 It was best if he made a trip himself to headquarters in Lusaka.
 He would do this as a special favor to me, due to our good relationship.
 But as a trip would not be part of his regular schedule, his travel may require some extra diesel.
 He may need to take the head of department out for dinner, and two nights in a hotel bracketing both ends of his going the extra length, might also be part of the favor he was doing .
 What did I think of some spending money to cover other unexpected necessities?

 Ernest was accustomed to working with foreign mzungus.
 Those on contracts for foreign Non-governmental organizations.

 It was amusing to listen to his pitch, and still be so brazen as to think I was unaware of the ways of Africa.
 “Hey Iweh” I wanted to say, “I am from one of the tribes of Africa, the white tribe.
 I know Africa as well as you, so don’t give me your bullshit.”

-But I knew Africa, how authority matters and must be pandered to, so instead I said, “Let me call my boss in Johannesburg.
+But knowing this, authority matters and must be pandered to, so instead I said, “Let me call my boss in Johannesburg.
 I will see what we can do.”
-Then knowing I would get further with honey than vinegar, I gave him enough money for two jerry cans of diesel before setting off for Lusaka.
+Then having learned I would get further with honey than vinegar, I gave him enough money for two jerry cans of diesel before setting off for Lusaka.
 At the end of the day, I needed Ernest on my side.
 As they say, ‘Friends come and go, enemies stay forever’.
-It would be stupid to carelessly piss him off, and make him an enemy.
+It would be stupid to carelessly piss him off.
 As a muzungu I would have enough other problems, especially if Precious was correct.

 I would work my own contacts.
 Instead of funding a binge on the town for Ernest, why not spend the money on myself.